bean141/size-comparator-3d/README.md

 # 3D Length and Girth Comparator

-A single-file web app to compare 3D models side by side with bottoms aligned.
-Rotate, zoom, switch units, save your size, estimate likely biggest/smallest sizes from a partner count (order statistics), and export a labeled PNG.
+A web app to compare 3D penis-like models side by side.
+Rotate, zoom, switch units, save your size, estimate likely biggest/smallest sizes from a partner count, and export a labeled PNG.
 Runs 100% in the browser.
-No tracking.

 https://bean141.github.io/size-comparator-3d/